 The objective is to introduce trainees to a broad range of careers they may wish to consider as Ph.D.-level scientists and to help them build networks in relevant professional disciplines.
 Guests typically describe what type of work is carried out by scientists in each discipline, how one learns about each type of career, how one prepares to apply for and secure employment in each area and how to network with professionals in each discipline to promote entry and advancement.
 Career disciplines covered include:

 - Faculty positions at research universities.

 - Faculty positions at teaching oriented colleges and universities.

 - Careers at national laboratories.

 - Science publishing, pharmacy schools, veterinary schools, etc.

 In addition, each trainee presents an annual seminar covering their research project.
 An annual written 2-page progress report is also required.
 Trainees are expected to enroll in the Scientific Writing Course offered by OHSU.
 This class meets 4 times for 2.5 hours each time and includes 6 individual tutorials where trainees work with the instructor on a paper or grant of their own.
 The objective is to promote facility in writing scientific papers, reports and grants.

-Contact Molly Brown for the schedule of the next request for applications and for details about applying for training grant support.
+Contact Amber Brunner for the schedule of the next request for applications and for details about applying for training grant support.